AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 his belief that the goodness of God, when each sinner shall have received the penalty of his sins, will, through Christ, lead the whole universe to one end."
-"He is led to examine into the nature of the fire which tries every man\'s work, and is the penalty of evil, and he finds it in the mind itself --- in the memory of evil.
-The sinner\'s life lies before him as an open scroll, and he looks on it with shame and anguish unspeakable.
+"He is led to examine into the nature of the fire which tries every man's work, and is the penalty of evil, and he finds it in the mind itself --- in the memory of evil.
+The sinner's life lies before him as an open scroll, and he looks on it with shame and anguish unspeakable.
 The Physician of our souls can use his own processes of healing.
 The 'outer darkness' and Paradise are but different stages in